 Fasting is, in essence, consuming very little to no food.
 This reduction in caloric intake can last anywhere from 12 hours to a month or more, depending on the protocol.

-Keep in mind that it is useful to prepare for such a water fast by preceding it with one to two weeks of a cleansing diet (no processed food or animal products or stimulants), followed by a few days of fresh juices, before limiting yourself to just water for a period of days or weeks.
+Keep in mind that it is useful to prepare for such a water fast by preceding it with one to two weeks of a cleansing diet (no processed food, animal products, or stimulants), followed by a few days of fresh juices, before limiting yourself to just water for a period of days or weeks.